 So, which one should I use: wet bulb, or wet bulb globe temperature?

-If you hear someone mention “wet bulb” in the context of heat, they are probably talking about WBGT.
+If you hear a mention of “wet bulb” in the context of heat, they’re probably talking about WBGT.

 On the other hand, wet bulb temperature – not WBGT – is more frequently associated with cold-related activities, such as snowmaking and cooling towers.